RedHatTraining/DO280-apps/exoplanets/README.md

 A simple example application for use with PostgreSQL.

-Books also features a /leak endpoint that grabs a few MB of memory and holds onto it.
-Hit it with curl in a loop to simulate a memory leak.

-## Similarities to the Exoplanets Application
+## Similarities to the Books Application

-This application is similar to the "exoplanets" application in the same repository, and there is currently some code duplication between the two.
+This application is similar to the "books" application in the same repository, and there is currently some code duplication between the two.
 We considered combining the applications into a single codebase, but the forking logic to juggle different datasets and templates proved more complex than the value.

+The exoplanets application does not include the "memory leak" feature that is available in the books application.

 ## Table Drop Warning